Pain

 Epidural

 An epidural is a way to manage your child's pain after surgery.
-The epidural is placed by the anesthesiologist after your child is asleep.
-Your child will be turned to his or her side and the lower back will be washed.
+The epidural may be placed by the anesthesiologist after your child is asleep.
+Your child will be turned to his or her side, and the lower back will be washed.
 A small, soft plastic tube is placed in the lower back.
 The medication for pain will be given through this tube.
 The nurse and the anesthesiologist will set up a special pump that gives your child pain medicine 24 hours a day.

 A clear bandage will cover the tubing over the lower back.
 The tubing will be taped to the shoulder with a gauze bandage.